Terms & Conditions

 Health & safety

-The Weight Watchers program has been developed under the supervision and advice of medical and nutritional experts.
+The WW program has been developed under the supervision and advice of medical and nutritional experts.
 The program is designed for a safe rate of weight-loss, which means weight-loss for an average healthy adult of up to a kilogram each week after the first three weeks.
 Before starting to use the program, you should make sure that you are not underweight.